Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ## War stories

-For this ASIC design I stuck to my [classic project roadmap](https://talesonthewire.com/projects/two_weeks_until_tapeout/#project-roadmap) so after having finished the writing the design and it having survived ~torture testing~ simulation it was time to move it to the last validation step which is FPGA emulation.
+For this ASIC design I stuck to my [classic project roadmap](https://talesonthewire.com/projects/two_weeks_until_tapeout/#project-roadmap) so after having finished writing the design and it having survived ~torture testing~ simulation I moved to the last validation step which was FPGA emulation.

 This last step is particularly important for devices such as these that are expected to correctly interface with third party equipment and for which the testbench might not do a proper job at capturing all the corner cases.

 And, let me, dear reader, tell you a funny story that happened while I was running this emulation.

 Picture this: it was an early 3am, I had finished bringing up the switch and everything was working as expected.
-At this point my mind was fixated on actively debating whether I should head off to bed and get a wink of sleep or toughen it out until sunrise and go directly [celebrate at waffle house.](https://talesonthewire.com/projects/tapeout_tradition/).
-For those wondering why I didn’t just head off to waffle house then and there: I am happily married and I am trying to keep it this way.
+At this point my mind was fixated on actively debating whether I should head off to bed and get a wink of sleep or toughen it out until sunrise and go directly [celebrate at waffle house.](https://talesonthewire.com/projects/tapeout_tradition/) For those wondering why I didn’t just head off to waffle house then and there: I am happily married an intend to keep it that way.

 {{< figure
 src="ssh.svg"